ioer-dresden/carto-lab-docker/docs/index.md

 ![Packages Summary Graphic](/packages.png)

+!!! info
+    The two default environments provided in CartoLab-Docker for Python and R are for convenience only and do not claim to be complete.
+    See this documentation for several ways to extend the environments or create your own.

-The default environment currently includes the following major packages:
+The default Python environment currently includes the following major packages:

 - [Geoviews](https://geoviews.org/user_guide/index.html)
 - [Holoviews](https://holoviews.org/)